Edible Apple Blossom Flowers & Video

 Supplies for Edible Apple Blossom Flowers:

-I could make apple blossoms all day long.
-Well, I did actually.
-I made them for two days and I think you should to.
+I could make apple blossoms all day long because they’re fun to make and it’s soothing.
+Well, I did actually make them all day long so now I’m ready to use them on some plaque cookies.
+I made them for two days and I think you should too.
 They are perfect little flowers that can be used in so many different ways.
 I use them cookies mostly but they are great additions to cakes and cupcakes.
 Sweet Sugar Belle uses them as decorations on cookies like on this little hula girls hair.

-If you want to make them different sizes, just use different sized petal tips because there are many sizes to chose from.
+If you want to make them different sizes, just use different sized petal tips because there are many sizes to choose from.
 I think tip 101 s is the smallest.

 Once you start decorating with edible apple blossoms, you may want to mix things up a bit and make some of them dry with a slight curve.
-A curved flower is very easy to accomplish if you have a paper towel roll to use as a flower form.
-Just cut the roll in half long ways and place the parchment paper squares with the wet flowers in the cut paper towel roll and let them dry completely.
+A curved flower is very easy to accomplish if you have a paper towel roll to use as a flower form so your icing will dry with a nice rounded shape.
+Just cut the roll in half longways and place the parchment paper squares with the wet flowers o them in the center.
+Leave them in the paper towel roll and let them dry completely.
 They will dry with a slight curve which will add some character to your project when you are ready to decorate.

 Did you know that you can easily add a touch of elegance to a cookie by adding an edible apple blossom?
-Well you can.
-Just outline and flood a cookie and add an edible apple blossom and tadah!
-You have a pretty cookie with very little effort.
+Well, you can and all you have to do is outline and flood a cookie drop edible apple blossom into your wet royal icing.
+Then guess what, you’ve got a beautiful cookie that was simple to make.
+Ta-dah!
+So make some royal icing apple blossoms and you’ll have pretty cookies with very little effort.

-I know some of you are making these along with me so as soon as we work through all of the flower templates, I will show you how I store mine.
+Some of you are making these along with me so as soon as we work through all of the flower templates, I will show you how I store mine.
 I would love to keep them in jars like I do my royal icing transfers but, I don’t want them to break.
-I will do a tutorial and show you how I keep them nice and safe until time to decorate.
+I’ll do a tutorial and show you how I keep them nice and safe until time to decorate.

 More Royal Icing Flowers: